Xavier Rudd: 2021-2023: Jan Juc Moon

 In January 2022, Rudd released "Ball and Chain", the third single from his tenth studio album, Jan Juc Moon.

-Rudd won the 2022 Environmental Music Prize for the 2021 single "Stoney Creek".
+Rudd won the 2023 Environmental Music Prize for "Stoney Creek".

 In July 2023, Rudd released the single "Road Trippin'".

+2024-present: Freedom Sessions & Where to Now

+In March 2024, Rudd released the EP Freedom Sessions This was followed by the EP Where to Now in September 2025.
+The two EPs will be released on vinyl on 6 March 2026.

+In June 2026 Rudd released the single Part of Life, featuring the voice of Jane Goodall.
+The single was accompanied by a music video directed and animated by The Big Lez Show creator Jarrad Wright, and featured an animated version of Rudd as well as characters from the show.

 Personal life

 Rudd often likes to spend time in the Australian bush in his 4WD Toyota Landcruiser, championing the traditional Aboriginal Australian way of life.
 His songs include stories of the mistreatment of the Indigenous people of his homeland.
 Rudd has taken part in several Aboriginal ceremonies.
 In 2003, he says he was adopted into the Dhuwa mob (one of two moieties of the Yolngu people) in northeast Arnhem Land.
 He has also spent time with people from several North American indigenous groups—the Cree, Mohawk and Iroquois.

 Rudd is a keen surfer, having started when he was five or six years old, and says at times surfing inspires his music.
 He also enjoys snowboarding, one of the few activities he wears shoes for.

 Rudd grew up in a Catholic family.
 When asked about his religious beliefs, Rudd has said "I'm not religious in the sense that I don't believe in a God and I don't follow the tenets of organised churches, but I believe in nature and everything that surrounds me: I love Earth, the sun, the sea and animals.
 Music is my only church."